 “From the day we founded Fresha, our core focus has been on offering a solution that delights our customers.
 That drive has continued to direct our feature development and long-term vision.
 The rapid growth we’re seeing comes down to having happy customers that love using Fresha,” says Fresha Founder and CEO William Zeqiri.
 “The Covid-19 pandemic has accelerated the transition across the globe to online bookings and integrated card payments, now seen as essential to run any modern salon or spa.
 In May 2021, Fresha saw a thirty-fold increase in the volume of card payments processed on the platform compared to a year earlier.”

 “Legacy software offerings for beauty and wellness businesses are often expensive to purchase and difficult to use.
-Salons face obstacles with inefficient scheduling, resulting in low occupancy and lost sales,” said Nick Miller, Fresha Co-Founder and Chief of Product.
+Salons face obstacles with inefficient scheduling, resulting in low occupancy and lost sales,” says Nick Miller, Fresha Co-Founder and Chief of Product.
 “More than ever, beauty and wellness businesses are opting to grow sales by leveraging tools to facilitate online payments, self-service bookings and automated marketing initiatives.
-Fresha’s technology optimises appointment bookings with real-time online availability and boosts local discovery, helping partner salons grow sales,” he said.
+Fresha’s technology optimizes appointment bookings with real-time online availability and boosts local discovery, helping partner salons grow sales,” he says.

 “Fresha has emerged as a leader powering the beauty and wellness industry,” says Aaron Goldman, Global Co-Head of Financial Services and Managing Director at General Atlantic.
 “William, Nick and the Fresha team have built a product that is resonating with the market and creating long-term value through the intersection of its payments, software and marketplace offerings.
 We are thrilled to be partnering with the company and believe Fresha has significant opportunity to further scale its innovative platform.”

-Huda Kattan says: “I’ve witnessed first-hand the positive impact Fresha has for beauty entrepreneurs.
+Huda Kattan shares her excitement at investing in the company: “I’ve witnessed first-hand the positive impact Fresha has for beauty entrepreneurs.
 The company is a force for good in the growing community of beauty professionals around the globe, who are increasingly adopting a self-employed approach.
-By making top business software accessible without any subscription fees, Fresha lets professionals focus on what they do best — offering great experiences for their customers.”
+By making top business software accessible without any subscription fees, Fresha lets professionals focus on what they do best – offering great experiences for their customers.”

 Previously, Fresha raised Series B investment from Paris-based Partech, along with Series A and Seed investments from Dubai-based MEVP.
 Launched in 2015 and with headquarters in London, the company is backed by investors from New York City, Silicon Valley and Europe.